 Chief Executive Officer and Founder

-Joanne Santomauro, Chief Executive Officer and Founder of Ancillare, LP has created the clinical and ancillary supply chain management industry in 2006.
+Joanne Santomauro, Chief Executive Officer and Founder of Ancillare, LP has created the Clinical and Ancillary Supply Chain Management industry in 2006.
 Prior to the company launch, pharmaceutical, biotechnology, and medical research organizations had little transparency to the overall supply chain and a limited grasp of the associated costs, processes, and regulatory and compliance requirements of this diverse global supply chain.
-Joanne’s 35 years of supply chains expertise led the company to launch its market leading model.
+Joanne’s 35 years of supply chain management expertise led the company to launch its market-leading model.

 Joanne’s leadership has resulted in her company’s explosive growth throughout the world.
 Over the last decade, Joanne and her teams were dedicated on innovating, developing, enhancing, and expanding the Ancillare A-TKO™ supply chain model.
 The model embraces the complexities and globalization of the clinical and ancillary supply chain and manages the chain with a singular focus.
 This proven flexible and scalable model ensures a transparent and efficient process for sponsors and their CROs.

 Joanne successfully completed the Committee of 200 Growing Entrepreneurs Program in 2005, the Tuck School of Business Executive Program in 2008 and she is the recipient of the 2011 Enterprising Women of the Year and Marcum’s Innovator of the Year awards.
 Joanne was a finalist for the EY Entrepreneur Of The Year® 2018 Award in the Greater Philadelphia region.
 The company was listed in 2012 and 2014 as one of the fastest growing companies in the region, the 2011 U.S. Department of Commerce Export Achievement Award and the 2014 U.S. Secretary of Commerce Star Award for Excellence in Exports.
 She serves on several boards including the YMWIC Foundation, a STEM program dedicated to the advancement of science, technology, engineering, and math for middle through high school students.
 She holds a Master of Education and is a candidate in the DBA Program at Temple University Fox School of Business.

 President and Co-Founder